Types

 sa.EncryptedText = EncryptedText

-3. Without these aliases, Alembic might not properly detect or reference the custom types
+These assignments are necessary because alembic uses the sa namespace when generating migrations.
+Without these aliases, Alembic might not properly reference the custom types.

 # In generated migration file